mattjohndavidson/scratch_analysis/README.md

 ## Limitations
 There are some limitations to this project:
-- Some Scratch projects are no longer available on the website.
-Our tool will display an empty project if an unavailable project is selected.
+- Some Scratch projects are no longer available on the website, and our tool will display an empty project if an unavailable project is selected
 - The app runs locally on the user's machine and is not hosted by cloud server

-## Notes
-To be updated with more information about the data
+- Scratch projects that employ custom, user-created blocks are not included in our tool

 ## Directory Structure
 ```
 scratch_analysis/
     |- docs/
+        |- component_design.md
+        |- functional_design.md
         |- scratch_explorer_final.pdf
         |- scratch_tech_review.pdf
         |- software_design.md